6 Top Earning Therapist Specialties in 2025

 1. Psychiatrist

-If you are interested in the medical side of mental health, psychiatry stands out as one of the top-earning therapy specialties.
+If you are interested in the medical side of mental health, psychiatry stands out as one of the top-earning therapist specialties.
 It’s important to remember that psychiatrists are medical doctors who specialize in diagnosing, treating, and managing mental illnesses.
 One of the reasons they are so highly paid is they need a medical degree and can prescribe medication.

 Because they are both trained medically and in mental health, it generally takes about 12 years of schooling, post-high school, to become a psychiatrist.
 The associated costs are usually more than $300,000.
 That being said, psychiatrists also have the ability to earn close to $300,000 per year.